mirego/fastlane-toolkit/README.md

 ```

 ### Custom certificate
-If you need to sign your build using a custom signing certificate, create your custom configuration object and call the `build` lane with it.
+If you need to sign your build using a custom signing certificate, create your custom configuration object and call the `build_ios_app_with_toolkit` lane with it.

 ```ruby
 appStoreProvisioningProfile = Model::ProvisioningProfile.new(